 3D printed meat is grown from beef stem cells that are then created into a 3D substance via a printer.
 3D printers create objects by printing layers vertically to create a solid, three-dimensional structure using a variety of mediums.
 You can print in 3D using everything from plastic, metal, ceramics, or in this case, meat.

 It looks, smells, cooks, and tastes like actual meat.
 However, don’t go expecting your 3D printed steak to have quite the same chewy texture as a steak – most 3D printed meat is quite soft, with a texture that’s more similar to minced beef.

 Don’t get 3D printed meat confused with plant-based meat alternatives.
 In recent months, there has been a lot of media hype about plant-based hamburger alternatives that look and ‘bleeds’ like minced beef.

-Whilst this is a great alternative to commercially farmed beef, they don’t actually continue any meat by-product.
+Whilst this is a great alternative to commercially farmed beef, they don’t actually contain any meat by-product.
 Plant products such as beetroot are used to give the ‘bleeding’ effect, whilst the actual burger is created from items such as mushrooms, soybeans, and fat solids.